Tony Matelli

 Born in Chicago, Matelli received his BFA from the Milwaukee Institute of Art & Design in 1993 and his MFA from the Cranbrook Academy of Art in 1995.

-He lives and works in New York City.
+Lives and works in New York City.

 In 2017 Matelli created the sculpture "Hera" for and exhibited the work at the Aldrich Museum of Contemporary Art in Ridgefield, Connecticut as part of their "Main Street Sculpture" series.

 Incorporating figurative, botanical, and abstract forms in his sculpture, Tony Matelli creates uncanny objects that are both unsettling and comical.
 His bronze sculptures feature ropes frozen in mid-air, as if the ropes were dropped on a plinth and cast just before collapsing into inert coils.
 Other works rely on unusual juxtapositions, such as his weeds series in which plants sprout from the space between gallery walls and floors.
+By defying gravity and manipulating optics, Matelli offers viewers a renewed perspective on familiar objects and appearances, transforming reality into something novel.
+Each of Matelli’s artworks carries a provocative element, serving as a protest against established norms and conventions.
 Across his oeuvre, and particularly in his mirror paintings, Matelli discards traditional genre categories in favor of experiential concerns.
 “I like sculpture because it’s unwieldy, and there is a resistance to decoration in sculpture that I like,” Matelli has said.
 “Genres are at the service of ideas, not the other way around.”
+Described as anti-monuments, his sculptures redefine the tradition of American hyperrealism, exploring themes of loneliness, vulnerability, resilience, and resistance against adverse circumstances.